**Registration for the 2018 Representation in Mediation Competition is Now Open**

 |Lynchburg, VA||March 3-4, 2018|

 |Washington Hilton Hotel|

 Information for Host Schools:

 Click HERE to access the Information Packet for to assist regional host schools with planning and organizing the regional competition

 For those who have registered, print and retain a copy of the information below for your reference.

 - Regions are filled on a first-come, first-served basis, after which teams are assigned to other regions based on availability.
-Priority for regional assignments is determined by the date the school’s registration form is received.
+Priority for regional assignments is determined by the date the school’s registration form is received and if the school has met the hosting requirements.
 Most regional hosts have the capacity to manage 10 to 14 teams.

-- The National Finals will be held on April 2 - 3, 2014 in Miami, FL.
+- The National Finals will be held in April in conjunction with the Section of Dispute Resolution's Spring Conference.
 The winning team from each Region will be invited to participate in the Nationals.

 - Please refer to the Competition Rules for eligibility criteria.
 All participating students are required to read the Competition Rules.